-Mediation occurs when a predictor variable X affects an outcome Y through a mediator variable M. The effect of X on Y when controlling for M is called the direct effect, and the product of the effect of X on M and the effect of M on Y controlling for X is the indirect effect, which is the effect of interest in mediation analysis.
-Moderation can occur on any of these three paths, where the effect of one variable on another depends on the value of a moderator variable, W. When paths that make up the indirect effect are moderated, it is a moderated mediation model (Edwards & Lambert, 2007).
+Mediation occurs when a predictor variable X affects an outcome Y through a mediator variable M. The effect of X on Y when controlling for M is called the direct effect, and the product of the effect of X on M and the effect of M on Y controlling for X is the indirect effect.
+The indirect effect is the effect of interest in mediation analysis.
+Moderation can occur on any of these paths, where the effect of one variable on another depends on the value of a moderator variable, W. When paths in a mediation which make up the indirect effect are moderated, it is a moderated mediation model (Edwards & Lambert, 2007).

-This study focuses on simple mediation models (a single mediator) with one or more paths moderated by a single moderator.
-These models are estimated using two linear regression equations: one for M and one for Y. There are two possible equations for M, specified, and researchers may need to consider whether to lean toward a maximalist or minimalist approach.
+Many mediation, moderation, and moderated mediation models can be estimated with commonly used macro, PROCESS (Hayes, 2022).
+PROCESS allows any paths to be moderated, and in any combination, which provides researchers flexibility but also allows for possible misspecification in where the moderation occurs.
+This study focuses on simple mediation models (a single mediator) with one or more paths moderated.
+Moderated mediation with one mediator variable and one outcome variable requires two equations to describe the model: one equation for M and another equation for Y. There are two possible equations for M, depending on whether moderation occurs on the X to M path.
+Without moderation, the equation used for M is Equation 1 specified, and researchers may need to consider whether to lean toward a maximalist or minimalist approach.
 In this registered report, we aim to provide guidance to researchers in this regard, demonstrating the impact of these two philosophies on power, type I error, and parameter bias in the context of moderated mediation.